PLKplkPLK/Python_AWS_test/README.md

 - print number of people at the end

-added a loop to iterate over threads and wait for them to finish with `threading.Thread.join()` method
+Added a loop to iterate over threads and wait for them to finish with `threading.Thread.join()` method

 ## AWS Lambda